adaptlearning/adapt-contrib-media/README.md

 	"type": "video/vimeo"
 },
 ```
-Note: it is strongly suggested you use the dedicated [Vimeo](https://github.com/adaptlearning/adapt-vimeo) component if you want to use Vimeo videos in your Adapt course.
+Note: it is strongly suggested you use the dedicated [Vimeo component](https://github.com/adaptlearning/adapt-vimeo) if you want to include Vimeo videos in your Adapt course.

 **Audio example:**
 ```json